-With the external environment as uncertain as ever, and daunting developmental goals unmet, LICs are still facing a whirlwind of macroeconomic challenges.
-Therefore, the IMF is partnering with the UK's Department for International Development (DFID) to study critical LIC macroeconomic policy issues.
-The project will focus on six topics:
+The IMF has partnered with the UK's Department for International Development (DFID) to study these critical LIC macroeconomic policy issues.
+The project will focus on the following topics:

 To secure maximum policy impact, the team will collaborate closely with policymakers within and outside the IMF and outside academics, particularly those in developing country policy institutions.

 This website showcases the team's efforts; summarizes research papers, frameworks, and tools; and reports on a series of conferences and workshops.
 Equally important, the website illustrates applications of the research, whether in an IMF country team's Article IV consultation or directly by country authorities.